 Each original wood-framed stable at Longacres was constructed by an independent carpenter/contractor.
 With dimensions of 100 x 20-feet and gabled roofs with 4-foot overhangs, each barn enclosed nine bays on either side, seven of which would function as horse stalls and two as tack rooms.
 Concrete footings, 2 x 4-inch stud construction, rustic siding, and "slate surfaced ready roofing" are called for in Priteca's original design, dated June 27, 1933.
 According to this drawing, each barn was to be wired for electricity, and was to feature stall doors with "sliding shutters."

 The backstretch continued to grow and evolve over that first decade of operation in the 1930s.
 Photographs and floor plans among the property records of the King County Assessor indicate that some stables built in the 1930s were only of single-stall depth.
-These narrow barns are those which clearly appear 1n the 1936 aerial view of Longacres (see Photo no. 1), along the perimeter at the northeasternmost corner of the site.
+These narrow barns are those that clearly appear in the 1936 aerial view of Longacres along the perimeter at the northeasternmost corner of the site.
 They also include the barns which came to be known as "Canadian Row," under construction in 1936 and nearly complete by 1938.
 Another change which can be traced through photographic evidence is the extension of the 4-foot roof overhangs to 10-foot shedrows with wood frames and canvas awnings.
 In the 1936 aerial, about half the barns are making use of these temporary canopies, but a 1940 view shows almost universal use.
 The large Thoroughbred Racing Association barn, where Joe Gottstein stabled his own thoroughbreds and celebrity horses were boarded, appears at the center of the original 36-barn cluster along its eastern edge.
 The Drumheller Barn, occupied by horses from the extensive stables of the Drumheller family in Walla Walla, stood at the far east end of "Canadian Row."
 William Boeing also brought race horses to the Longacres backstretch in the first decade -- his stable location has not been documented.